-All non-English language interpretive services will be arranged by providers on an individualized basis and at no cost to the member.
-Family members should not be called upon, nor be allowed to volunteer, to act as an interpreter for a member.
+All other interpretive services will be arranged by providers on an individualized basis and at no cost to the client.
+Family members should not be called upon, nor be allowed to volunteer, to act as an interpreter for a client.
 Arrangements can be made through local interpretive service organizations.
 To pay for the service, all providers will make financial arrangements with the interpretive services agency.
-All providers may then bill Optum SLCo for the use of these services via CPT code T1013.
+All providers may then bill Optum Tooele County for the use of these services via CPT code T1013.